What is quality engineering?

 Quality Engineering (QE)

-Building quality into all aspects of engineering guarantees less risk, increased market competitiveness and greater agility for the business.
+Building quality into all aspects of engineering guarantees less risk, increased market competitiveness and greater agility for the business (see also: What does a Software Quality Engineer do?).
 Lower incident and defect rates lead to better customer experiences, faster product rolls with lower testing cycle durations and less costs due to automation.
 Further, uncovering new efficiencies are known to be benefits to Quality Engineering and DevOps.
 Both disciplines synergise and enable world class engineering practices.

 Quality Engineering enables “Quality at speed”